How To #27: 10 Surprising Reasons Why Brands Do Product Placement

 The Reasons Why Product Placement Is Worth Including In Your Marketing Budget

 2. Employee morale increases for companies who participate in product placement.
 We have often created programs solely for this reason – there is such a positive feel-good when something you spend your life doing day in and day out gets recognition through an entertainment vehicle.
-We have had numerous brands leverage this with company screenings, internal newsletter, blogs and social media - and even Hollywood trips to premiere parties as incentives.
+We have had numerous brands leverage this with company screenings, internal newsletters, blogs, and social media - and even Hollywood trips to premiere parties as incentives.

 product placement guide